-Flights in the afternoon are typically the cheapest time of the day to fly to Nanaimo.
-Flights in the morning are usually the most expensive.
+Flights in the evening are typically the cheapest time of the day to fly to Nanaimo.
+Flights at midday are usually the most expensive.

 Nanaimo is a pleasant coastal town on Vancouver Island, in the Canadian state of British Columbia.
 Offering access to the urban appeal of Vancouver and the natural beauty of the island, it is one of Canada’s finest destinations.

 The Nanaimo Museum is a great place to start exploring the town, with its exhibitions about the history of coastal British Columbia, showing its Chinese, First Nations and British influences.
 But a walk around the central historic district is also recommended, and there are many well-restored 19th century buildings from Nanaimo’s heyday as a mining port.